Clinical-Genomics/scout/README.md

 pip install --editable .
 ```

-Scout PDF reports are created using [Flask-WeasyPrint](https://pythonhosted.org/Flask-WeasyPrint/).
-This library requires external dependencies which need be installed separately (namely Cairo and Pango).
-See platform-specific instructions for Linux, macOS and Windows available on the WeasyPrint installation [pages](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation).

 <b>NB</b>: in order to convert HTML reports into PDF reports, we have recently switched from the WeasyPrint lib to [python-pdfkit](https://github.com/JazzCore/python-pdfkit).
 For this reason, when upgrading to a Scout version >4.47, you need to install an additional [wkhtmltopdf system library](https://wkhtmltopdf.org/).

 You also need to have an instance of MongoDB running.
 I've found that it's easiest to do using the official Docker image: